oroinc/documentation/user/back-office/system/configuration/system/general-setup/upload.rst

 Configure Global Upload Settings
 ================================

-To define the formats of the files to be uploaded into the website back-office or the storefront, you need to configure the corresponding **MIME types** settings in the system configuration.
+To define the size and formats of the files to be uploaded into the website back-office or the storefront, you need to configure the corresponding settings in the system configuration.

-**MIME types** are Multipurpose Internet Mail Extension types which help identify the types of the attachments and, thus, limit the possibility of uploading the documents of inappropriate extensions.

-.. hint:: The **MIME types** settings can be configured globally and :ref:`per organization <configuration-guide--system-configuration--general-setup-sysconfig--upload-settings-organization>`.

-To configure **MIME types** globally:
+To configure the upload settings globally:

 1. Navigate to **System > Configuration** in the main menu.
 2. In the **System Configuration** menu to the left, expand **General Setup** and click **Upload Settings**.